RED LIGHT CAMERAS

 Rule of Court 8.889), and re-hearing was granted.
 The court suspended all action on current red light camera tickets, until Sept.
 12. On Aug.
 12, 2011 the judge again found the contract to be illegal, but also ruled that the illegality would not negate RedFlex' evidence so long as the prosecution proves that the evidence has not been altered.
 The documents in this appeal case are available here.

 Per an Oct.
-8, 2011 Register article, the City was dismissing 500 of the tickets issued under the old contract.
+8, 2011 Register article, the City was dismissing 500 still-pending (not yet paid) tickets issued under the old illegal contract.
 (See the earlier Grand Jury recommendation, in Set # 4, below.)
 The Register said that Capt.
-Jeff Troendly said that paid tickets in closed cases will not be refunded.
-(Note: There may be a way to re-open a case that was closed/completed less than six months ago.
-See FAQ # 26.)
+Jeff Troendly said that already-paid tickets in closed cases would not be refunded.

-The quantity of tickets to be dismissed seems low to me, because 500 tickets would represent just over one month's worth of tickets, or about 4% of all tickets issued, and it is unusual for a court to have a 96% payment rate.
+(The quantity of tickets to be dismissed seemed low, because 500 tickets would represent just over one month's worth of tickets, or about 4% of all tickets issued, and it is unusual for a court to have a 96% payment rate.)

-Reviewing the Contract Price: Penny Wise, Pound Foolish
+Reviewing the Contract Price: Pound Foolish, Penny Wise

 While the July 2011 amendment contains a good feature - it allows the City to cancel the contract with only 10 days notice - the City failed to negotiate the price, leaving the monthly rent for each of the cameras at $6000.